myConsciousness/atproto.dart/packages/bluesky_cli/README.md

     --verbose     Enable verbose logging.

 Available commands:
-  actors-typeahead     Show the typeahead for actors. add-list-item        Add an item to list. block                Block an user.
+  actor-feeds          Show the selected feeds of specific actor. actors-typeahead     Show the typeahead for actors. add-list-item        Add an item to list. block                Block an user.